ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/configuration/core-configuration.markdown

 {PANEL:Features.Availability}

-This [settings.json](../../server/configuration/configuration-options#json) variable determines whether to run RavenDB with its standard features set, orr add to a set of experimental features.
+This [settings.json](../../server/configuration/configuration-options#json) variable determines whether to run RavenDB with its standard features set, or add to a set of experimental features.
 Some features, like ones recently released, are considered **experimental**.
 They are disabled by default, you can enable them by setting `Features.Availability` to `Experimental`.